ngokevin/w3c-webvr-presentation/content.md

 <!-- NOTES -->
 - the community has filled the ecosystem with tons of components
 - Components can do whatever they want, have full access to three.js and Web APIs
+- The component ecosystem the lifeblood of A-Frame
 - Physics, leap motion, particle systems, audio visualizations, oceans
 - Drop these components as script tags and use them straight from HTML
-- Trickle-down power, advanced developers empowering other developers
+- Advanced developers empowering other developers
 - Working on collecting these components...

 ------